 By: OZEANEUM Stralsund

-Beginning in 2021, the museum will be extensively modernised for the first time in 45 years.
-Preparations for the renovations are on-going.
-The plans include floor-to-ceiling exhibits, marine animal displays, a large aquarium with a reef, a digital globe highlighting topics related to oceanography, and a new design for the main foyer.
-The aquariums in the historic vaulted cellar of the monastery will be restructured to provide visitors the opportunity to travel through the warm seas of our planet.
-Visitor favourites such as Marlene, the leatherback sea turtle, and the fin whale skeleton suspended in the former choir of the main hall will continue to be on view after the modernisation.
+Until 2023 the MEERESMUSEUM will be modernized on a floor space of 7,500 m².
+Die Werft – Munich was contracted for exhibition design.
+The plans include a new structure for the main foyer, floor-to-ceiling exhibits, true-to-life models of marine animals and a large aquarium with a coral reef.
+The aquariums in the historic vaulted cellar of the monastery will be restructured to provide visitors again the opportunity to travel through the warm seas of our planet.
+Audiences favourites such as Marlene, the leatherback sea turtle, and the fin whale skeleton suspended from the arch of the former choir, will be presented again after the modernisation.
 The sea turtles will also continue to fascinate visitors while feeding and swimming in their 350,000 liter aquarium.
-Die Werft - Munich was awarded the contract for exhibition design.

-The entire modernisation project will cost approx. 40 million euros, with the German federal government investing 20 million euros and the state of Mecklenburg-Vorpommern contributing 20 million euros.
+The entire modernisation project will cost approx. 40 million euros, with the German federal government investing 20 million euros and the state of Mecklenburg-Vorpommern contributing 20 million euro.

 Digital elements of the new exhibitions in the MEERESMUSEUM are funded by the Federal Government Commissioner for Culture and the Media with 455,000 euro.
 The project comprises for example oceanographic themes on a digital globe and prospects of future aquariums.